markymark501998/Parallel-Grobner-Basis-GPU-Calculation/sage_implementation/README.md

     (m4/gfortran needed to compile Sage)

 -CUDA Toolkit (ours was version 10.0 with display driver version 431.XXX)<br/>
--The want to give yourself a headache figuring this out on your own
+    -We ran into issues with 10.2, give it a try if you would like -The want to give yourself a headache figuring this out on your own

 ### Execution: